brandonjnelsonFDA/pediatric-CT-noise-texture-augmentation/README.md

 ## Todo

-1. [ ] focus on using open source implementation of redcnn training and then add augmentation there and evaluate with pipeline
+1. [ ] focus on using open source implementation of redcnn training and then add augmentation there and evaluate with pipeline <<< current activity, when training finished work on
 2. [ ] build pediatric only model